 I love to travel, and I’m not the only one.
 But why?
 What’s so great about travel anyway?

-The first part of travel is the actual traveling.
-The actual moving from point A to point B. When people talk about loving to travel, I think they usually mean *being* in an unusual place, as opposed to *traveling to* (and from) another place.
+The first part of travel is the actual traveling, the moving from point A to point B. That can be fun, but when people talk about loving to travel, I think they usually mean *being* in an unusual place, as opposed to *traveling to* (and from) another place.

 What is the common thread running through all those experiences?
 I think it’s that traveling takes you out of your comfort zone.
 You experience different stimuli — sights, sounds, smells and tastes you wouldn’t normally be exposed to.
 The plugs are different there, the fire hydrants are yellow, people drive on the other side of the road.

 These differences, whatever they are, large and small, cause you to stop and look around.
 Instead of ignoring what’s going on all around you, like you might do at home, you’re paying attention to the little details.
-Instead of worry about whatever you normally worry about, you’re actively taking in the scene, and you have less time to worry.
-You’re just enjoying life.
-Not necessarily because where you are visiting is *better* than home, but just because it’s different.
+In short, you’re just enjoying life, not necessarily because where you are visiting is *better* than home, but just because it’s different.